ietf-wg-cellar/matroska-specification/index_matroska.md

 This is to preserve compatibility with existing parsers that didn't interpret this EBML feature properly.
 Therefore any element that is not mandatory **SHOULD NOT** have a default value.

-A default value of 0 for integers/dates is tolerated as a zero length is correctly handled by legacy parsers.
+A default value of 0 for integers/dates and 0x0p+0 for floats are tolerated as a zero length is correctly handled by legacy parsers.
 In this case an Empty Element is both interpreted as the default value or 0 for numbers.

 # Language Codes